Real Relief

 Self-Pay / "Cash Pay"

-We offer transparent, straightforward self-pay pricing for patients without insurance coverage.
-No surprise bills — we discuss cost upfront.
+We offer transparent, straightforward self-pay pricing for patients without insurance coverage or whose plan excludes TMJ care.
+Contact us for details — no surprise bills.

 Not sure what your plan covers?

 📞 Call to Verify CoverageCoverage varies by plan and individual circumstances.
-We encourage patients to verify benefits directly with their insurance provider.
+TMJ care may be excluded from some plans even when general chiropractic care is covered.
+We encourage patients to verify TMJ-specific benefits directly with their insurance provider.
 Oregon TMJ does not guarantee specific reimbursement amounts.

 Dr. Kevin Segal, Chiropractic Physician & TMJ Enthusiast